01 of 05

-On top of that, parents must deal with numerous requests to volunteer, fund raise or attend daytime events.
-These requests and unrealistic expectations about the... flexibility of schedules fo parents who work from home can compound the problem.
+On top of that, parents must deal with numerous requests to volunteer, fundraise or attend daytime events.
+These requests and unrealistic expectations about the... flexibility of schedules of parents who work from home can compound the problem.

 If you plan to volunteer, carefully think out a volunteer commitment.
 Know what you are getting into by asking questions before you agree.
 And be prepared to say no to some requests and to set boundaries.

-School and sports fundraising requests pose a another kind of challenge to work-at-home parents.
-Few parents are thrilled about participating school fundraising, but without a network of office mates to sell to (and buy from), work-at-home parents have fewer options when it comes to school fundraising.
+School and sports fundraising requests pose another kind of challenge to work-at-home parents.
+Few parents are thrilled about participating in school fundraising, but without a network of office mates to sell to (and buy from), work-at-home parents have fewer options.
 Though social media can help parents spread the word about fundraisers, sometimes it might just be better to make a donation to the organization.

-Just like choosing activities for your child's schedule presents a potential trade off, so too does volunteering and fundraising.
+Just like choosing activities for your child's schedule presents a potential trade-off, so does volunteering and fundraising.
 Be sure you know what both the costs and the benefits are.

-If these four issues have given you some things to think about in terms of making conscious choices about what you can and cannot do when you work at home, next take a look at these 7 more concrete steps for how to maintain balance when you work at home.
+If these four issues have given you some things to think about in terms of making conscious choices about what you can and cannot do when you work at home, next take a look at these concrete steps towards maintaining balance when you work at home.